ipup/PPRevealSideViewController/README.md

 #Documentation

 The class is documented.
-You can either browse into documentation/html folder and then open index.html or install the doc set into Xcode.
+You can either browse into documentation/html folder and then open index.html (or found it online : http://ipup.github.com/PPRevealSideViewController or install the doc set into Xcode.

+Two ways :
+1. Go to Xcode, preferences, Downloads, + then enter the feed url http://ipup.github.com/PPRevealSideViewController/PPRevealSideViewController.atom

-Follow theses steps
+2.Follow these steps

-1. Quit Xcode
+* Quit Xcode
-2. Go to ~/Library/Developer/Shared/Documentation/DocSets and copy the .docset file.
+* Go to ~/Library/Developer/Shared/Documentation/DocSets and copy the Documentation/PPRevealSideViewController.docset file.
-3. Launch Xcode and Voilà !
+* Launch Xcode and Voilà !

 # Usage